-Community Development Specialist, Elizabeth Showalter explained the neighbors received two notices, one from the developer for the neighborhood meeting and one from the city for this meeting and that the notices for the public hearing were sent further in advance.
-She stated property owners within 350 feet are notified of both the public hearing and the neighborhood meeting, which is the notice radius defined in state statute.
-The notice boundary was expanded to include the rest of the twinhomes in Pleasure Creek.
+Community Development Specialist, Elizabeth Showalter explained the neighbors received two notices, one from the developer for the neighborhood meeting and one from the city for this meeting.
+She stated the city's neighborhood meeting policy requires developers to contact anyone living within 350 feet of the subject property, which was in alignment with state statute.